drewt/scmus/README.md

 You'll need the Chicken scheme compiler/runtime to build and run scmus.
 Consult http://wiki.call-cc.org/platforms for instructions on getting Chicken on your platform.
-You'll also need to install ncurses and libmpdclient.
+You'll also need to install ncurses if it isn't installed already.
 Again, the procedure will depend on your platform.

 scmus depends on a few "eggs".
 To install them: